Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: Introduction

-A result of Cashen~\cite{cashen} says that the JSJ tree is a complete invariant for any class of groups in which the JSJ tree has no stars.
-In Section~\ref{sec:k4}, we prove Theorem~\ref{thm:complete-inv} by characterising the groups $W_\G$ for which $\cT_\G$ has no stars as exactly those for which the corresponding graph $\G$ has no subdivided $K_4$ subgraphs.
-We do not expect the JSJ tree to be a complete invariant in general (i.e.~for all graphs satisfying Standing Assumptions~\ref{assumptions}).
+By Theorem 3.9 of Cashen and Martin~\cite{cashen-martin}, the JSJ tree is a complete quasi-isometry invariant for any class of groups in which the JSJ tree has no stars.
+Using this, in Section~\ref{sec:k4} we prove Theorem~\ref{thm:complete-inv} by characterising the groups $W_\G$ for which $\cT_\G$ has no stars as exactly those for which the corresponding graph $\G$ has no subdivided $K_4$ subgraphs.

+In Appendix~\ref{app:Kn}, which is joint work with Cashen, we use techniques from Cashen and Macura~\cite{cashen-macura} to show (in Theorem~\ref{thm:Kn}) that if $\G_{n+1}$ is a sufficiently subdivided copy of the complete graph on $n+1$ vertices, then for $n \geq 3$ the groups $W_{\G_{n+1}}$ all have the same JSJ tree, but are pairwise not quasi-isometric.
+Hence the JSJ tree is not a complete quasi-isometry invariant in general (i.e.~for all graphs satisfying Standing Assumptions~\ref{assumptions}).

+Combining Corollary~\ref{cor:algorithm} with Theorem~\ref{thm:complete-inv}, we immediately obtain the following computability result.
+This was pointed out to us by an anonymous referee and by Murray Elder.

+\begin{cor} The quasi-isometry problem is decidable for the class of right-angled Coxeter groups $W_\G$ with $\G \in \mathcal G$. \end{cor}

-As a consequence of Bowditch's construction of the JSJ tree and Theorem~\ref{thm:complete-inv}, we also obtain that the visual boundary is a complete invariant for the same subclass of groups.
+As a consequence of Bowditch's construction of the JSJ tree and Theorem~\ref{thm:complete-inv}, we also obtain that the visual boundary is a complete invariant for the same class of groups.